 PHOTOSYNTHESIS, CARBON FIXATION & THE ENVIRONMENT

 Oxygenic photosynthesis is the most important biological process in the history of Earth and the major process removing greenhouse gases from the atmosphere.
-Join us to share your photosynthesis-related research and learn about the diverse photosynthesis research going on at Berkeley.
+This symposium highlights the diverse photosynthesis research at UC Berkeley.
+(Register Here)